The Superions: History

-A friend of Schneider's said, "No one's going to take you seriously if you call yourselves The Del Morons", so the trio changed their name to The Superions and released "Totally Nude Island" themselves as a digital single on iTunes on October 31, 2008.
-The Superions then asked Ursula 1000 to do a remix of "Totally Nude Island" and released "Totally Nude Island (Ursula 1000 Remix)" as a digital single on iTunes on December 18, 2008.
+The trio changed their name to the Superions and self-released "Totally Nude Island" as a digital single on October 31, 2008.
+The Superions then asked Ursula 1000 to do a remix of "Totally Nude Island" and released "Totally Nude Island (Ursula 1000 Remix)" as a digital single on December 18, 2008.

-The reaction was such that Schneider spoke to Mike Turner, founder of the Athens, Georgia independent label Happy Happy Birthday To Me Records, about putting out a limited edition vinyl single.
-A deal was hatched and it was decided to do a full EP release with the addition of two reworked songs from The Del Morons period, "Those Sexy Saucer Gals" and "Who Threw That Ham At Me", and remixes by The Lolligags, Casper & The Cookies and Marshmallow Coast.
-"Who Threw That Ham At Me" was released as a digital single on iTunes on November 24, 2009 and The Superions EP was released as a digital download on January 19, 2010.
-The Superions EP was released on CD and Limited Edition 12" on HHBTM Records in the US on February 23, 2010.
+The reaction was such that Schneider spoke to Mike Turner, founder of the Athens, Georgia, independent label Happy Happy Birthday To Me Records, about putting out a limited edition vinyl single.
+A deal was hatched and it was decided to do a full EP release with the addition of two reworked songs from the Del Morons period, "Those Sexy Saucer Gals" and "Who Threw That Ham at Me", and remixes by the Lolligags, Casper & the Cookies and Marshmallow Coast.
+"Who Threw That Ham at Me" was released as a digital single on November 24, 2009, and The Superions EP was released as a digital download on January 19, 2010.
+The Superions EP was released on CD and limited edition 12-inch single on HHBTM Records in the US on February 23, 2010.
 In April 2010, Brodie and Marshall completed work on a remix of rapper Shunda K's single, "I'm Da Best".

-From April–June 2010, The Superions held a remix contest for their song "Those Sexy Saucer Gals", the Swedish band WeHaveLove was chosen as the winner and "Those Sexy Saucer Gals (WeHaveLove Remix)" was released as a digital single on iTunes on August 24, 2010 and the video by Tom Yaz was released on YouTube on August 27, 2010.
-The remix was later released on the digital "Bonus Track Version" of The Superions EP.
+From April until June 2010, the Superions held a remix contest for their song "Those Sexy Saucer Gals", the Swedish band WeHaveLove was chosen as the winner and "Those Sexy Saucer Gals (WeHaveLove Remix)" was released as a digital single on August 24, 2010, and the video by Tom Yaz was released on YouTube on August 27, 2010.
+The remix was later released on the digital bonus track version of The Superions EP.

-"Fruitcake" and Destination...
+The Superions began recording new material for a full-length album in January 2010, but during a nine-day session in May, they switched gears to focus on a full-length Christmas album, Destination...
 Christmas!
-(2010–2011)

-The Superions began recording new material for a full-length album in January 2010, but during a 9-day session in May, they switched gears to focus on a full-length Christmas album, Destination...
-Christmas!.
 They put the finishing touches on Destination...
 Christmas! during another recording session in June and completed mixing in July.
 The Superions signed with New York-based record label Fanatic Records distributed by EMI/Caroline Distribution for the release of Destination...
-Christmas!.
+Christmas!
 Schneider says the 11 original tracks "cover all the Christmas themes: yetis, avalanches, fruitcake.
 It's not traditional."
-The digital single "Fruitcake" was released on iTunes on September 21, 2010 followed by the release of Destination...
-Christmas! on October 25, 2010 on CD, LP and as a digital download.
+The digital single "Fruitcake" was released on September 21, 2010, followed by the release of Destination...
+Christmas! on October 25, 2010, on CD, LP and as a digital download.
 Destination...
-Christmas! debuted at #13 on the Billboard Comedy Albums Chart on December 18, 2010.
-"Fruitcake (Yacht Remix)" was released on December 20, 2010 as a free download on Yacht's website.
-In February 2011 The Superions continued working on songs for a proper full-length album during a week-long recording session, they then resumed recording in May 2011.
+Christmas! debuted at No. 13 on the Billboard Comedy Albums chart on December 18, 2010.
+"Fruitcake (Yacht Remix)" was released on December 20, 2010, as a free download on Yacht's website.
+In February 2011 the Superions continued working on songs for a proper full-length album during a week-long recording session, they then resumed recording in May 2011.